riccardogiorato/pocketbotanist/docs/README.md

 ### Serverless AI

-I wanted to use TensorFlow as a serverless function in the cloud.
+I wanted to use TensorFlow as a  [serverless function](https://medium.com/@BoweiHan/an-introduction-to-serverless-and-faas-functions-as-a-service-fb5cec0417b2) in the cloud.

-After some searches I found out many possible alternatives such as Google Cloud Functions, AWS lambda or Algorithmia functions.
+I found out many possible alternatives such as Google Cloud Functions, AWS lambda or Algorithmia functions.
-I choose the last one cause they were the most focused on machine learning functions, with the simplest way to configure and run them.
+I choose the last one because they were the most focused on machine learning functions, with the simplest way to configure and run them.
-Plus the give 5.000 credits each month for free where the other cloud providers only gave limited time trial credits.
+Other than that, they give 5.000 free credits each month whereas the other cloud providers only gave limited time trial credits.

-The function code is [here](./algorithmia) and the function online can be seen [here](https://algorithmia.com/algorithms/riccardogiorato/yourPocketbotanist).
+The function code is [here](https://github.com/Giorat/pocketbotanist/blob/master/python/algorithmia) and the function online can be seen [here](https://algorithmia.com/algorithms/riccardogiorato/yourPocketbotanist).

 ### Machine Learning JavaScript

-Around February 2018 Google announced that a small project called deeplearn.js had been converted to TensorFlow.js the official supported version of TensorFlow as a library for training and deploying ML models in the browser and on Node.js.
+Around February 2018 Google announced that a small project called deeplearn.js had been converted to [TensorFlow.js](https://js.tensorflow.org/) the official supported version of TensorFlow as a library for training and deploying ML models in the browser and on Node.js with Javascript.

-One of it's proposed features it's the conversion of TensorFlow python model to run in the browser.
+One of its proposed features is the conversion of TensorFlow python model to run in the browser.
 Up to now, June 2018, conversion it's not fully supported because many operations and methods still need to be translated/converted to Javascript.

 Due to the fact that I wanted to be able to run the model without using the power of cloud, enabling the full user privacy of image analysis I managed to export the model with [tfjs-converter](https://github.com/TensorFlow/tfjs-converter) and then built a [Model Loader](https://github.com/Giorat/pocketbotanist/blob/master/js/src/machine_learning/ModelLoader.js).